TomasCampinho/SPLN/TPC3/README.md

 ## Features

-- Tokenizes input text into words and punctuation.
-- Lemmatizes tokens to their base forms using the spaCy library.
+- Lemmatizes tokens to their base (pt-pt) forms using the spaCy library.
 - Counts the frequency of each token.
 - Optionally excludes common stopwords from the analysis.